3 Easy Steps to a Clean and Disinfected Toilet

 Step 1: Clean the Lid, Rim, Toilet Seat, and Base

-Spray your toilet seat, lid, rim, flush handle, and the toilet’s base with a disinfecting cleaner.
-Then wipe clean with paper towels.
+Spray the toilet seat, lid, rim, flush handle, and base with a disinfecting cleaner.
+Then, wipe clean with paper towels.

 For full disinfecting, allow the cleaner to sit for 2-10 minutes before wiping it off.
 Refer to the bottle for specific instructions.